pipaslot/authorization/README.md

 Advice: Always specify numeric representation because it will be used as key in your data storage

 ### Register services for Dependency Injection
 Specify your primary key type and implement IPermissionStore for data persistence.
+If you are using Windows Authentication, then primary key will be string.
 ```
 services.AddPermissions<long, AppPermissionStore>();
 ```